xpherechain/docs.x-phere.com/docs/whitepaper.md

 - **Inconsistent Block Generation**:
   - Irregular block times created uncertainty for users and developers, impacting both usability and security.

-These limitations not only restricted the growth of xphere's ecosystem but also posed potential risks to its long-term adoption and scalability.
+These limitations not only restricted the growth of Xphere's ecosystem but also posed potential risks to its long-term adoption and scalability.

-To address these challenges and unlock the full potential of the network, we developed **xphere v2.0**, an upgraded blockchain platform designed to enhance accessibility, reliability, and scalability.
-By learning from the shortcomings of xphere v1.0, xphere v2.0 introduces a robust architecture that integrates **dual-chain technology** and significantly improves the user experience.
+To address these challenges and unlock the full potential of the network, we developed **Xphere v2.0**, an upgraded blockchain platform designed to enhance accessibility, reliability, and scalability.
+By learning from the shortcomings of Xphere v1.0, Xphere v2.0 introduces a robust architecture that integrates **dual-chain technology** and significantly improves the user experience.

-xphere v2.0 is built with the following key objectives:
+Xphere v2.0 is built with the following key objectives:

 - Seamless integration with EVM-compatible tools and ecosystems, opening the network to a wider range of developers and users.
 - Improved transaction reliability to eliminate dropped transactions and enhance overall network trust.
 - Consistent block generation for predictable performance and better support for decentralized applications.

-xphere v2.0 represents a significant step forward, addressing the foundational challenges of its predecessor while paving the way for a more accessible and reliable blockchain ecosystem.
+Xphere v2.0 represents a significant step forward, addressing the foundational challenges of its predecessor while paving the way for a more accessible and reliable blockchain ecosystem.

 **2. DUAL-CHAIN ARCHITECTURE**